 “Camp is like Hogwarts.”

-Perhaps you have thought about summer camp as a magical boarding school type place or perhaps this notion is wildly remote in your idea of camp.
-I have heard this idea spoken before by campers and what I think they mean by it is that to them, camp is a magical place.
+Have you ever thought summer camp was similar to a magical boarding school?
+I have heard this idea spoken before by campers and what I think they mean is, to them, camp is a magical place.

 Camp Kippewa sets itself apart even further by allowing campers to choose their daily activities based on interest, and we believe that autonomy is a valuable tool given to them for the summer.

-And when that child comes back home and talks about being covered in paint and glitter for a Color War breakout or the counselor who could imitate over fifteen different animals or the camping trip where he/she helped make pasta and put up tents in the rain, or the boating trip where whales were jumping from the water right next to the boat or the time everyone wore their clothes backwards and made animal noises while walking to activities…it may sound a bit like Hogwarts after all.
+And when that child comes back home and talks about being covered in paint and glitter for a Color War breakout or the counselor who could imitate over 15 different animals, or the camping trip where he/she helped make pasta and put up tents in the rain, or the boating trip where whales were jumping from the water right next to the boat or the time everyone wore their clothes backwards and made animal noises while walking to activities…it may sound a bit like Hogwarts, after all.